TintPoint/Overlay/README.md

 ```

 The compiler will emit an error if `UIView` can’t customize its background color or `backgroundColorStyle` is not implemented by the class.
 In this example, `UIColor` is already conformed to `ColorStyle` so it can be used directly.
 Font and other properties can be customized using similar ways.

+Then, open the storyboard file and change `Identity Inceptor -> Custom Class` to previously defined custom class.
+Manually initialize a view from code is also supported, but make sure to call `refresh()` function after initialization.

 ## Advanced Usage